-- 740 In 2013 the African American and Latino Male Student Retention Task Force was developed to help - 741 URM students overcome historically low graduation rates.
-The Brother to Brother program is the - outcome of a task force recommendation.
-Launched in 2014, Brother to Brother, which is organized - 743 within the Learning Assistance and Resource Center (LARC), has created a council of ambassadors - from campus organizations, holds special events, and reaches out to teen minority males in - Philadelphia and nearby towns.
-Lastly, the Early Alert program within LARC is a proactive system of - 746 communication and collaboration of professors, program staff, academic advisors, and University - students.
-The goals of this program are to promote academic success by identifying students having - trouble with course material, provide students with timely support and direction in the use of campus - 749 resources, enhance communication with faculty, and help make the college transition more gratifying - by providing a framework for academic success.
-Early Alert was expanded to all 100 and 200 level - 751 general education courses as a result of a strategic plan objective.
-Annually there are 1,100 early alerts - that are sent to students, which serves as an initial outreach for them to meet with their advisor - and/or sign up for tutoring at the LARC. - 754 Conclusion - 755 Ensuring meaningful responses to the challenges and opportunities developing since the decennial - site visit has strengthened WCU.
-The University has pursued significant improvements to - assessment processes, both at the level of student learning outcomes as well as institutional - 758 effectiveness.
-The University has also implemented specific strategies to combat the financial effects - of declining state appropriations exacerbated by the BOG's practice of constraining tuition increases - at or below the CPI.
-These strategies include strengthening the role of the Foundation and the - 761 Alumni Association as well as meeting strategic enrollment management targets.
-In response to - limitations on physical space, the institution has developed alternate sites for program delivery as well - as alternative modalities for delivering instruction (distance education) to support increased - enrollments.
-Finally, the University has successfully achieved enrollment growth despite being - located in a very competitive market by providing not only access to high quality public higher - education, but also ensuring the success of students as measured by retention and timely graduation - 767 rates.
+- outcome of a task force recommendation.
+Launched in 2014, Brother to Brother, which is organizedwithin the Learning Assistance and Resource Center (LARC), has created a council of ambassadors - 751 from campus organizations, holds special events, and reaches out to teen minority males in - 752 Philadelphia and nearby towns.
+Lastly, the Early Alert program within LARC is a proactive system of - communication and collaboration of professors, program staff, academic advisors, and University - students.
+The goals of this program are to promote academic success by identifying students having trouble with course material, provide students with timely support and direction in the use of campus - resources, enhance communication with faculty, and help make the college transition more gratifying - 757 by providing a framework for academic success.
+Early Alert was expanded to all 100 and 200 level - 758 general education courses as a result of a strategic plan objective.
+Annually there are 1,100 early alerts - that are sent to students, which serves as an initial outreach for them to meet with their advisor - and/or sign up for tutoring at the LARC.
+Most recently institutional resources were dedicated for - the initial hiring of a full time staff line to assist with diversity retention.
+In the Fall of 2015 an - 762 assistant director of Social Equity and Coordinator of Diversity Initiatives was hired.
+This individual - responsible for identifying diversity and inclusion opportunities for students and staff; engaging - students in educational outreach opportunities; serving as the student liaison/contact representative - 765 for the Office of Social Equity; conducting and collaborating on educational and training programs - on diverse issues for the campus community, and working with several campus constituencies that - 767 are linked to academic and student success such as University Forum, the Council for Diversity, - 768 Inclusion and Academic Excellence and the Diversity 411 Program. - 769 Conclusion - Ensuring meaningful responses to the challenges and opportunities developing since the decennial site visit has strengthened WCU.
+The University has pursued significant improvements to assessment processes, both at the level of student learning outcomes as well as institutional effectiveness.
+The University has also implemented specific strategies to combat the financial effects of declining state appropriations exacerbated by the BOG's practice of constraining tuition increases at or below the CPI.
+These strategies include strengthening the role of the Foundation and the - 776 Alumni Association as well as meeting strategic enrollment management targets.
+In response to - 777 limitations on physical space, the institution has developed alternate sites for program delivery as well - as alternative modalities for delivering instruction (distance education) to support increased - enrollments.
+Finally, the University has successfully achieved enrollment growth despite being - located in a very competitive market by providing not only access to high quality public higher education, but also ensuring the success of students as measured by retention and timely graduation - rates. - 783 - 784 - 785